|Children’s Author Wendy Orr|

 This is our fourth home since I started writing – so I started on an old laminex table that the previous owners of our farm had left behind, on a built-in verandah.
 Our next farmhouse had a strange, skinny office, where I had an IKEA desk and faced a brick wall, which I completely covered with pictures to set the scene for each book.
 So when we built this house, I put a lot of care into designing the office.
 And as I’ve now been writing for over 20 years, the office is now crammed with book and film souvenirs, awards, book covers etc – all things that make me happy.

 Do you keep regular writing hours?
 What are they?
 If not, when do you write?

 I read my emails before breakfast and answer the urgent overseas ones immediately, so I can catch people before they leave work for the day.
 Then I walk the dog and start work after that – I’ve got into the habit of checking twitter and facebook as well as emails before I actually start writing, but try to then switch those all off while I’m working.
 I try to make sure I stand up and stretch (or hang up washing etc) every half hour, and then walk the dog again around 4:00, then work through till about 6:00.
 In theory that’s when I do emails, but often I continue writing.
 On the weekends I try to catch up on emails and readers’ letters.

-www.wendyorr.com or swing by Wendy's blog http://wendyorrjournal.blogspot.com.
-Another author in The Writer's Studio next Wednesday.
+For more on Wendy, check out the her FAQ with lots of readers’ questions at www.wendyorr.com or swing by Wendy’s blog http://wendyorrjournal.blogspot.com.
+Another author in The Writer’s Studio next Wednesday.